svc333/overview/whats-new/index.md

 New as of: 30 November 2018
 {: #cli}

-You can now access all of the {{site.data.keyword.Bluemix_notm}} CLI plug-in documentation in one location, making it easier for you to find any CLI command that you are looking for on the {{site.data.keyword.Bluemix_notm}} platform.
-Check out the References section in the [CLI documentation](/docs/cli?topic=cloud-cli-ibmcloud-cli).
+You can now access all of the {{site.data.keyword.Bluemix_notm}} CLI plug-in documentation in one location, making it easier for you to find any CLI command that you are looking for.
+Check out the References section in the [CLI documentation](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli).

 ### Check out the new dashboard and resource list
 New as of: 30 November 2018